 Here’s an overview of what’s on the IRS’s most recent list:

-- Phishing and smishing scams: Emails and texts claiming to be from the IRS that encourage taxpayers to click suspicious links, download malware files and share sensitive data, such as passwords, Social Security numbers, bank information and more.
+- Phishing and smishing scams: Emails and texts claiming to be from the IRS are encouraging taxpayers to click suspicious links, download malware files and share sensitive data, such as passwords, Social Security numbers, bank information and more.

-- Employee Retention Credit (ERC) schemes: Dishonest service providers and impersonators may still be making false claims about ERC and refund eligibility.
-Although these schemes have slowed down since the IRS officially stopped processing ERC claims, it’s important to stay cautious and ensure you are only getting information from a trusted source.
+- Employee Retention Credit (ERC) schemes: Dishonest service providers and impersonators are making false claims about ERC and refund eligibility.
+Since the IRS is moving forward with processing claims now, it's important to stay cautious and ensure you are only getting information from a trusted source.

 - “Helpful” online account setup: Fraudulent service providers are offering to help taxpayers set up IRS accounts with the goal of gaining unauthorized access to tax and financial information that can be used to commit identity theft.